okta/samples-java-spring/README.md

 There is a pom.xml at the root of this project, that exists to build all of the projects.
 Each project is independent and could be copied out of this repo as a primer for your own application.

+You also need to gather the following information from the Okta Developer Console:

+- **Client ID** and **Client Secret** - This can be found on the "General" tab of an application, you want to get this for the Web application that you created earlier.

+- **Issuer** - This is the URL of the authorization server that will perform authentication.
+All Developer Accounts have a "default" authorization server.
+The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
+For example, `https://dev-1234.oktapreview.com/oauth2/default`.

+Plug these values into the `mvn` commands used to start each application.

 ### `okta-hosted-login`

 The login is achieved through the [Authorization Code Flow], where the user is redirected to the Okta-Hosted login page.
 After the user authenticates, they are redirected back to the application.